 Either before or after the fact, doctors, hospitals, and other healthcare providers may be willing to negotiate for a lower fee if you simply can’t afford the original amount.
 In fact, if your doctor will call the hospital on your behalf, you have some extra clout behind you.
 They’ll often work out a payment plan with you rather than turning your account over to a collection agency.

 It may seem strange to compare prices for health care, but there’s nothing wrong with doing so.
 If you’re facing surgery, for example, could it be done as safely in the doctor’s office or a surgical center, instead of a hospital, which is likely to be more expensive?

 The Department of Health and Human Services has found huge gaps in what healthcare providers charge for the same procedure.
 One California facility, for example, charged 42 times what an Oklahoma provider bills for the exact same procedure.
 These differences in price can also vary widely within a small geographical region, the Department of Health and Human Services found.
 Ask about the charges for your procedure before you have it, and research online to find customary charges for what you’re having done.

 FairHealthConsumer.org is a non-profit site that lets you look up customary charges for medical and dental procedures in all 50 states.
 If you have trouble navigating the site, you can call them at 1-855-566-5871.

-Did you know that you can get a free cell phone with 250 free minutes every month through the government Lifeline Assistance Program?
+Did you know that you can get unlimited data, talk, & text through the government Lifeline Assistance Program?
 Signing up is fast and easy.
 No credit checks, No contract, No bills ever.
 Automatically qualify if you participate in programs like Food stamps (SNAP), Medicaid, SSI, Section 8 or you may qualify based on low income.
-Click Here to sign up and get your free phone today!
+Click here to sign up today!